LavaMoat/ipfs-registry/README.md

 Users with no access restrictions can publish to all packages; if package access restrictions have been applied then publishing is restricted to the allowed list of packages.

+### Extensibility

+Package registry operators may wish to augment the core functionality with additional features, here are some ideas:

+* Static website to browse the packages
+* Archive browser such as [npmfs][]
+* Generate API documentation like [docs.rs][]
+* Static analysis for attack detection
+* Produce a Software Bill of Materials (SBOM)
+* Maintain an index of packages for a search engine
+* Compile usage statistics

+To support these use cases the server implements webhooks allowing registry operators to extend the server functionality for their needs.
+See the [webhooks](#webhooks) configuration section for more information.

 ## Getting Started

 Install the binary: